JosXa/tgintegration/README.rst

 Usage
 -----

-Suppose we want to test the `@BotListBot <https://t.me/BotListBot>`_ by sending it a couple of messages and asserting that its responses look about right:
+Suppose we want to write integration tests for `@BotListBot <https://t.me/BotListBot>`_ by sending it a couple of messages and asserting that it responds the way it should:

 .. code-block:: python